Echolalia: Associated disorders

 Echolalia can be an indicator of communication disorders in autism, but is neither unique to, nor synonymous with syndromes.
 Echophenomena (particularly echolalia and echopraxia) were defining characteristics in the early descriptions of Tourette syndrome (TS).
 Echolalia also occurs in aphasia, schizophrenia, dementia, catatonia, epilepsy, after cerebral infarction (stroke), closed-head injury, in blind children, children with language impairments, as well as certain developing, neurotypical children.
-Other disorders associated with echolalia are Pick's disease, frontotemporal dementia, corticobasal degeneration, progressive supranuclear palsy, as well as pervasive developmental disorder.
+Other disorders associated with echolalia are Pick's disease, frontotemporal dementia, corticobasal degeneration, as well as progressive supranuclear palsy.

-In transcortical sensory aphasia, echolalia is common, with the patient incorporating another person's words or sentences into his or her own response.
+In transcortical sensory aphasia, echolalia is common, with the patient incorporating another person's words or sentences into their own response.
 While these patients lack speech comprehension, they are still able to read.

 Anatomical correlates

 Echolalia can be the result of left hemisphere damage.
 Specifically, damage to the frontal lobe of the left hemisphere has been linked to effortful echolalia.
 Cases of echolalia have appeared after lesions of the left medial frontal lobe and supplemental motor areas.
 Unintentional or nonfunctional echolalia shows similarities to imitation behavior seen after disinhibition of the frontal network and is most likely related to mirror neurons.
-In cases where echolalia is a part of mixed transitory aphasia, the perisylvian language area remains intact, but the surrounding anterior and posterior association cortexes degenerate or experience infarction.
+In cases where echolalia is a part of mixed transitory aphasia, the perisylvian language area remains intact, but the surrounding anterior and posterior association cortexes degenerate or experience infraction.